YashAnand1/itldims-cmd/commands-and-outputs.md

 | 15.
 List values of multiple attributes in a server        | `itldims list <key> <key> <key>`        | Values of multiple attributes displayed             |
 | 16. 'itldims --help' or 'itldims' to provide usage        | `itldims`                               | Usage and options related to itldims displayed    |

+The same comands which have been mentioned above have been provided below as well in a listed view:
 1. list value of a specific attribute from a specific server
 input: itldims list <key>
 output: value of attribute displayed